Hassan al-Jabarti

 Hassan al-Jabarti (حسن الجبرتي) (d.
 1774) was a Somali mathematician, theologian, astronomer and philosopher who lived in Cairo, Egypt during the 18th century.

 Biography

 Al-Jabarti was the father of the historian Abd al-Rahman al-Jabarti, and originated from the Somali city of Zeila.
 Hassan is considered one of the great scholars of the 18th century.
-He frequently conducted experiments in his own house, which was visited and observed by Western students.
+He frequently conducted experiments, many of which were visited and observed by students and teachers from Al-Azhar.
+His works largely remain unpublished to date, in archives.